Geraldo Rivera Says Sidney Powell Is Trying To ‘Destroy’ Donald Trump’s Legacy

 Others were not happy with Rivera’s opposition to the formal federal prosecutor.

 “So very disappointed, Geraldo.
-You were just starting to win me over,” one user responded.
+You were just starting to win me over,” another user responded.

-Powell notoriously claimed that George Soros, the Clinton Foundation, and foreign communist actors interfered in the United State election.
+Powell notoriously claimed that George Soros, the Clinton Foundation, and foreign communist actors interfered in the U.S. election.
 As The Inquisitr reported, White House aides allegedly began blocking the attorney from contacting Trump after he proposed that she head a special counsel focused on electoral fraud.

 Mike Dunford, lawyer and intellectual property researcher at Queen Mary University of London, slammed Powell’s infamous “Kraken” lawsuit, which he noted was filled with spelling and grammatical errors.

 One day before his attack on Powell, Rivera slammed Trump’s behavior following his electoral defeat to Biden.
-Although he highlighted that he has been a strong advocate of Trump throughout his presidency, he urged the head of state to accept America’s decision that Biden to lead the country.
+Although he highlighted that he has been a strong advocate of Trump throughout his presidency, he urged the head of state to accept America’s decision that Biden lead the country.